Debugging Production Bugs with Session Replay: See What Users See

 Step 2: Watch the Replay

 Play through the session.
 Observe the sequence of events.
 Notice when things go wrong.
-With visual context, many bugs become obvious immediately.

 Step 5: Fix and Verify

-Common Bugs Session Replay Reveals
+Common Bugs This Workflow Reveals

 Browser-Specific Problems